HP Pavilion & Spectre Repair Cost UK 2026: Screen, Battery & Keyboard Prices

 Is HP Spectre x360 screen repair worth the cost?

-Yes — a current Spectre x360 16 screen is £219.95, which is a fraction of a four-figure machine, and the repair keeps the original OLED panel grade and machined chassis.
-Older Spectres are cheaper still, from £164.95 on a 2019 model.
+Yes — the current Spectre x360 16 screen at £219.95 is a small fraction of replacing a four-figure laptop, and the repair keeps the original OLED panel grade and the machined shell.
+Earlier Spectres come in lower, from £164.95 on the 2019 model.

 What is the most common Pavilion fault?